Research Group Openings

 Prof. John's other awards include the 2007 Brockhouse Medal for Condensed Matter Physics and Materials Physics, the 2004 Rutherford Medal of the Royal Society of Canada, the Killam Research Fellowship of the Canada Council for the Arts (1998-2000), the 1997 Steacie Prize of the National Research Council, the first ever McLean Fellowship at the University of Toronto and the Herzberg Medal of the Canadian Association of Physicists.

-His external affiliations have included Adjunct Professor at King Abdulaziz University in Saudi Arabia, Guest Professor at Sun Yat Sen University in China, External Scientific Member of the Max Planck Institute for Microstructure Physics in Germany, Meyerhoff Visiting Professor at the Wiezmann Institute in Israel and Fellow of the Canadian Institute for Advanced Research.
+His external affiliations have included Adjunct Chair Professor at Soochow University in Suzhou China, Adjunct Professor at King Abdulaziz University, Saudi Arabia, Guest Professor at Sun Yat Sen University in China, External Scientific Member of the Max Planck Institute for Microstructure Physics in Germany, Meyerhoff Visiting Professor at the Wiezmann Institute in Israel and Fellow of the Canadian Institute for Advanced Research.

 Current research: Photonics, Nano-science, Solar energy harvesting, Bio-sensors for Medical Diagnostics, Room Temperature Bose-Einstein Condensation

 Phone: (416) 978-3459 Fax: (416) 978-2537 e-mail: john at physics.utoronto.ca